-Lighter Chicken Chow Mein Recipe – Lo Mein Recipe: popular street style chow mien / lo mein recipe with veggies, chicken and eggs.
+Healthy Chicken Chow Mein – Lo Mein Recipe: popular Chinese chicken chow mien – lo mein recipe using lots of veggies, chicken, eggs and low salt sauce and low-calorie noodles.
 Perfect for quick weekday lunch or brunch recipe.

 Every year, we get together and celebrate Chinese New Year at one of our friend’s place, who is from China.